Dogs and coronavirus: some general recommendations

 - Stay away from dog parks and other public areas.

-- Walks should be mainly to meet a dogs toileting needs and as short as possible to minimise time outdoors.
+- Walks should be mainly to meet a dogs toileting needs and as short as possible to minimize time outdoors.
 Don’t stop to play games or throw a ball.

 - Reduce the number of walks you normally do, for example from three to two times a day.